-Clearly define protective measures for critical (and important) natural resources.
+Clearly define protective measures for critical and important natural resources.

 Ensure that the Town’s Land Use Ordinance is consistent with applicable State laws and rules regarding critical natural resources.

 Review and update Shoreland Zoning rules.

 Assign responsibility for implementing the Future Land Use Plan to the appropriate committee(s), boards(s), or municipal official(s).

+Establish and support a housing sub-committee to recommend ways to increase housing in accordance with the comprehensive plan.

+To limit the splitting up of Bowdoinham’s highly valued large blocks of contiguous land in the Residential / Agricultural district, adopt strategies such as, but not limited to, increasing the Open Space requirement for large subdivisions, reducing the density of new residential developments on large contiguous lots of land, directing new residential developments towards public roads by prohibiting residential back-lots, setting a Maximum Lot Size so new developments have smaller “footprints” while not restricting land-owners the ability to develop the same number of new lots.